Assianism: God and its triune manifestations

 In the theology of Khetag Morgoyev, barduag is a general concept comprehending the zhad and the dzuar (дзуар), with the former representing the deities as transcendent ideas and the latter their immanent extension.
 The term dzuar is indeed used polysemantically for both a given deity and its shrine(s).
-The activity of the barduag is called minzhvar (минжвар), a concept difficult to be translated which means "making connections", "arranging things in the right way".
+The activity of the barduag is called minzhvar (минжвар), a difficult to translate concept which means "making connections", "arranging things in the right way".
 The most important of them are the cycles of nature and of the cycles of human economy, which coalesce and interconnect in the time–space continuum, constituting the calendar of the year.
 Each thing has its zhad, there are zhads of the kins/families, of villages, of natural environments; each phenomenon, event and point of time–space contains a zhad.